 Employment rates for Oklahoma’s college graduates reflect strong prospects in the STEM (science, technology, engineering, and mathematics) fields.
 An engineer holding a post-graduate certificate ranks highest with 96 percent finding employment within one year of graduation.
+Options abound in residential and online education.
 The geosciences boast 85 percent placement, and computer information systems graduates find employment at a rate of 81 percent within one year.
 These high success rates correlate to national statistics, which show much lower unemployment rates for college graduates.
 While overall United States unemployment rates remain steady at 4.8 percent, graduates with a bachelor’s degree or higher level of education have an unemployment rate of just 2.5 percent (as of January 2017).

 To give residents a greater chance of future job security, the state created Oklahoma’s Promise The program gives students in grades eight through ten the opportunity to earn college tuition through personal achievements and high standards of conduct.
 The student’s family must earn no more than $50,000 per year, and only Oklahoma residents may apply.
 Because the Promise equates to a cash scholarship, it supplements or replaces other forms of financial aid so that the total aid package never exceeds 100 percent of need.

 What are the best online colleges in Oklahoma?